PCP Toxicity

 Epidemiology

 Epidemiologic data indicate that PCP abuse is not widespread and that its abuse is not prevalent in adolescents.
-The National Institute on Drug Abuse (NIDA) Monitoring the Future Study revealed that the overall use of PCP by high-school seniors has decreased since 1979, when 7% of seniors used PCP.[4]
-In 2006, 0.7% of high-school seniors used PCP at least once during the year before the study, with little change thereafter.
-Recently, PCP has retained the lowest lifetime prevalence and highest noncontinuation rates among high-school seniors compared with other hallucinogenic drugs (eg, LSD, ecstasy).
+The National Institute on Drug Abuse (NIDA) Monitoring the Future Study revealed that the overall use of PCP by high-school seniors has decreased since 1979, when 7% of seniors used PCP.
+[5] In 2018,1.1% of high-school seniors used PCP at least once during the year before the study.
+[6] PCP has retained the lowest lifetime prevalence and highest noncontinuation rates among high-school seniors compared with other hallucinogenic drugs (eg, LSD, ecstasy).

 Despite reports of increased recreational use, only a few fatalities are attributed to ketamine poisoning alone or in combination with other drugs.
 Deaths related to ketamine abuse are mainly caused indirectly and related to falls, traffic injuries, drowning, and burns due to impaired perception, muscle weakness and ataxia.
 However, death through choking on vomit has been reported.[11]